IanDCarroll/tik-tak-toe/README.md

  - You are a human, much like John Henry
  - Your opponent will be a machine, much like a Steam-Powered Drill
- - Your opponent will never lose, and will always play perfectly.(feature to be added)
+ - Your opponent will never lose, and will always play perfectly.
- - Finally, you can feel what it's like to rage against the machine and never win!(feature to be added)
+ - Finally, you can feel what it's like to rage against the machine and never win!

 ### How to play: